McMasterRS/lm_CO2024-DRI-Training-Materials/index.md

 By the end of this learning module, readers will be able to:

-- Have a high-level understanding of FAIR principles in a research software context
+- Have a high-level understanding of FAIR principles in a research software context.
-- Consider a sustainable research software planning with the help of a software management plan
+- Consider a sustainable research software planning with the help of a software management plan.
-- Develop and manage software to comply with FAIR4RS principles
+- Develop and manage software to comply with FAIR4RS principles.
-- Understand the principles and signifcance of minimal computing in promoting software preservation and reuse
+- Understand the principles and signifcance of minimal computing in promoting software preservation and reuse.
-- Develop and deploy minimal computing sites using Jekyll and GitHub Pages, as an example
+- Develop and deploy minimal computing sites using Jekyll and GitHub Pages, as an example.
-- Understand the interconnection between open source research software and research impact through the use of persistent identifiers with practical guidance
+- Understand the interconnection between open source research software and research impact through the use of persistent identifiers with practical guidance.